gryan337/zabbix-widgets-table/README.md

 - [ ] Broadcast time period to listening widgets
 - [ ] Add ability to group by Host tags
 - [ ] Deprecate `{HOST.HOST}` in favor of an explicit option to group by `Hostname`
+- [ ] Add more aggregation functions for `Column patterns aggregation` and for the `Show footer row`
+- [ ] Crowd-sourced feature requests & community feedback (continuous)

 ### 📋 Q3 2026
 - [ ] Crowd-sourced feature requests & community feedback (continuous)